 If your super contributions are currently being directed to a corporate master trust, it is likely that your entire super balance will be transferred into a retail or personal plan run by the same administrator as the corporate plan.
 If this is the case, consider the features of the new plan and ensure that you are not penalised by higher fees, lower investment performance or reduced insurance cover.

 Ensure that you stay in control of your retirement savings.
 Investing your super in a low-cost, high performing fund can significantly affect your retirement lifestyle.

-- a payment for unused annual leave or unused long service leave, or
+- unused leave and unused long service leave payments.

 Please see the Redundancy fact sheet for more details.

 For more information, please read the Redundancy fact sheet.
 If you have any questions or would like to speak to a Financial Planner, please call the Helpline on 1800 640 886.